NijatAghali/News-Classification/README.md

 Data Source
 ------
 In this assignment, we are expected to build a model that classifies given news article in Azerbaijani into one of the pre-defined six categories.
-You will need to train your model on a dataset of 50000 news examples.
+We will need to train our model on a dataset of 50000 news examples.
 We will need to read the data from data file (news.xlsx).
 It contains three columns: news category, news title, and the news content. </br>
 Category - six different news categories,
 Title - news title,